healthyplatforms/cakephp-restkit/README.md

 * add errorcode system to make them selectable in your IDE and to prevent having to pass them as a parameter
 * add an extra 'exception' tag for returned error XML (requires overriding default XmlView somehow)
 * add security (deny all unless authorized)
-* add OAuth token handling (needs separate app with OAuth server and login functionality)
+* add OAuth token handling (will require a separate app with OAuth server and login functionality)
 * extend validations for known URI-options
 * enable/disable URI-options from the config
 * add unit tests
+* make prefixed route exclusive when enabled (making the default path no longer available)